 - Preheat the oven to 400ºF.
 In a small bowl, stir together all the ingredients for the fajita spice mix

 - Slice the portobellos, bell peppers, and onions into 1/4 inch wide strips.
-Place the sliced vegetables in a large 9x13 inch casserole dish or on a large baking sheet.
+Place the sliced vegetables on a large sheet pan.
 Drizzle the olive oil over the vegetables then sprinkle the fajita spice mix over top.
 Use your hands to toss the vegetables until everything is well coated in oil and spices.